GiteaBot/gitea-backporter/README.md

 ```

 This will spin up a web server on port 8000.
 You can then set up a GitHub
-webhook on `/trigger` to run the this bot.
+webhook on `/trigger` to run this bot.

 ## Contributing